Key Takeaways

 How to Avoid

-- Book only at venues with strong Spanish-language reviews: Casa de la Memoria, Tablao El Arenal are the benchmarks
+- Book only at venues with strong Spanish-language reviews: Casa de la Memoria, Tablao El Arenal are the benchmarks.

-- Attend a peña flamenca — these are members' clubs where locals watch flamenco, open to respectful visitors on certain nights
+- Attend a peña flamenca — these are members' clubs where locals watch flamenco, open to respectful visitors on certain nights.

-- Never book through a tout or hotel package; search directly on the venue's official site
+- Never book through a tout or hotel package; search directly on the venue's official site.

-- A fair price for a quality tablao show in Seville is €20–35 for the performance alone, without a mandatory dinner
+- A fair price for a quality tablao show in Seville is €20–35 for the performance alone, without a mandatory dinner.

-- Ask a local shopkeeper or bar owner for a genuine recommendation — they'll steer you away from the tourist traps
+- Ask a local shopkeeper or bar owner for a genuine recommendation — they'll steer you away from the tourist traps.

-The operator sets up a small folding table — or sometimes just uses a cardboard box on the pavement — and begins moving three cups or cards with practiced ease.
-A ball disappears under one of them.
-The crowd that has gathered (all confederates, though you don't know it) seems to keep winning.
-Someone confidently places €20 on a cup and lifts it to reveal the ball.
-Easy money, you think.
 It is, of course, impossible to win.
 The ball is palmed, the winning 'stranger' is an actor, and once you've placed a bet — encouraged by the crowd's energy — your money is gone.
-Worse, once you've lost, a 'police officer' (also a confederate) may approach and warn you that you need to pay a fine for illegal gambling, or you'll simply find your pockets emptied in the scramble to escape when 'police' are announced.
-This scam operates openly in Seville's tourist zones.
-Local police periodically disrupt operations, but the operators are mobile and return quickly.
-The give-away is always the fake crowd — five or six people making the game look legitimate.
-Any gathering around a street game near Seville's major tourist sites is almost certainly this operation.
+Worse, once you've lost, a 'police officer' (also a confederate) may approach and warn you that you need to pay a fine for illegal gambling, or you'll simply find your pockets emptied in the scramble to escape when 'police' are announced. — with its top-voted 'They tried to scam me with a fake cop thing'.

 Red Flags